-- C.19.1 Trust Funds have a formal legal status governed by a Deed of Trust.
-Employees and police officers acting as trustees must ensure that they are conversant with the requirements of the Trust Deed and the law and comply fully with them. - C.19.2 Our financial procedures and financial regulations should be viewed as best practice, which ought to be followed whenever practicable adhered to. - C.19.3 No employee shall open a trust fund without the specific approval of the Chief Constable and the Treasurer Head of Finance and/or the Chief Constable's CFO.- i) All employees acting as trustees by virtue of their official position shall ensure that accounts are audited as required by law and submitted annually to the appropriate body, and the TreasurerHead of Finance and/or the FforeeChief Constable's CFO shall be entitled to verify that this has been done.
+- C.8.35 Trust Funds have a formal legal status governed by a Deed of Trust.
+Employees and police officers acting as trustees must ensure that they are conversant with the requirements of the Trust Deed and the law and comply fully with them. - C.8.36 Our financial procedures and financial regulations should be adhered to. - C.8.37 No employee shall open a trust fund without the specific approval of the Chief Constable and the PFCC's CFO and / or the Chief Constable's CFO.

-C.19.4 Responsibilities of Trustees
+C.8.38 Responsibilities of Trustees: